 The bill establishes the Alaska Paid Family Leave Plan, which mandates the procurement of a family leave insurance plan by the commissioners of labor and workforce development and administration.
-This plan will provide wage replacement coverage for qualified state employees at no cost, as well as for enrolled employees of political subdivisions and private employers who choose to participate.
-The plan will ensure that participating employees receive 100% of their average weekly wage, up to $3,000 per week, without imposing a minimum duration for family leave.
-The bill also outlines the eligibility criteria for employees to receive wage replacement, which includes being enrolled for at least seven calendar days and having a specified duration of employment.
+This plan will provide wage replacement coverage for qualified state employees, enrolled employees of political subdivisions, and private employers who opt into the plan.
+The insurance plan must cover 100% of an employee's average weekly wage, up to $3,000 per week, and cannot impose a minimum duration for family leave.
+The bill also outlines eligibility criteria, enrollment processes, and the responsibilities of participating employers, including maintaining health insurance coverage during family leave.

 Statutes affected: